advanced-rest-client/raml-to-api/client/README.md

 console.log(api.globals.headers);
 // {'x-ship-id': 'NCC-1701'}
 ```
-The value of this header will be used in all methods that accepts this header.
+The value of this header will be used in all methods that accept this header.

 ### Global `queryParameters`
 Same as above but it set the value for query parameters.
-Function to call is `api.globals.queryParameters = parametersObject`.
+Setter to call is `api.globals.queryParameters = parametersObject`.

 ## Types
-The library includes basic information about types (object, resources) used by the API endpoinds if they are defined in the [RAML] file.
-If gives a convinient way of generating an empty (avlues) object for given method `createType()`.
+The library includes information about types (object, resources) used by the API endpoinds if they are defined in the [RAML] file.
+If gives a convinient way of generating an empty (values) object for given method by calling `createType()` on a method object.
 This function is attached to every method function that accepts a type.
 So in the gits comments example:

 ```yaml
 #%RAML 1.0